 Figure 4.1.
 These graphs demonstrate that all indicators of resource use are rising in absolute terms, even though the intensity of resource use in most cases is decreasing (i.e. efficiency is improving), measured both in terms of resources per person and resources per dollar of the economy.
 However use of water is increasing both in absolute terms and in intensity.
-Key: A Extrapolations of currents trends of population, Gross Domestic Product (GDP), Ecological Footprint (with and without the Carbon Footprint component), Water Footprint and Human Appropriation of Net Primary Production; B per capita extrapolations of current trends of GDP (secondary axis), Ecological Footprint (with and without the Carbon Footprint component), Water Footprint and Human Appropriation of Net Primary Production, © extrapolations of currents trends of intensity resource use of Ecological Footprint (with and without the Carbon Footprint component), Water Footprint and Human Appropriation of Net Primary Production intensities (resource use per unit GDP).36
+Key: A Extrapolations of current trends of population, Gross Domestic Product (GDP), ecological footprint (with and without the Carbon Footprint component), Water Footprint and Human Appropriation of Net Primary Production (HANPP); ^B per capita extrapolations of current trends of GDP (secondary axis), Ecological Footprint (with and without the Carbon Footprint component), Water Footprint and Human Appropriation of Net Primary Production, © extrapolations of currents trends of resource use intensity (resource use per unit GDP) using the ecological footprint (with and without the carbon footprint component), water footprint and human appropriation of net primary production.38